xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Users.rst

 FE_USERS and BE_USERS
 ---------------------

-The third tab and the fifth tabs can be fill exactly the same way.
+The third and fifth tab can be filled exactly the same way.
 The only difference between them is that FE_USERS stores the configuration options for the frontend LDAP user authentication and BE_USERS stores the configuration options for the backend LDAP user authentication.

 You may only fill the sections you need; that is, FE_USERS if you need frontend authentication and BE_USERS if you need backend authentication.